 In the News

 Sharing threat information among peers benefits all parties through awareness, informed decision making, and increased resilience.
-The NCFTA sharing model includes responsible sharing with and support of law enforcement to enable authorities to disrupt cyber-criminal actors and groups wherever they may be.
+The NCFTA sharing model also includes responsible sharing with and support of law enforcement to enable authorities to disrupt cyber-criminal actors and groups wherever they may be.
 This is a big reason why we do what we do; to impose a consequence on those who leverage the internet to criminally benefit themselves or others.

 Included below are press releases pertaining to successful law enforcement investigations and other newsworthy items in which the NCFTA or NCFTA community played a supporting role.